Financial aid satisfactory academic progress

-- Withdrawals, including excused withdrawals, will count toward hours attempted for the Cumulative Completion Rate, but will not be considered a complete course or included in the GPA calculation.
+- Withdrawals (W and WE), including excused withdrawals, will count toward total hours attempted for the Cumulative Completion Rate, will not be considered completed courses, and will not be included in the GPA calculation.

-- Transfer credit (including those received during consortium study) will count in the calculation of both cumulative attempted credit hours and cumulative completed credit hours.
-Transfer credit does not count in the calculation of GPA.
+- Transfer credits accepted by the college (including those received during consortium study) will count toward the Cumulative Completion Rate (calculation of both cumulative attempted credit hours and cumulative completed credit hours), and will not count in the GPA calculation.

 The completion rate calculator can help you estimate your completion rate

-- The student completes courses without federal aid in one or more terms at Columbia College until the cumulative GPA and/or completion rate meet the required standard (while meeting maximum timeframe conditions).
+- The student completes courses without federal aid in one or more terms (semesters) at Columbia College until the cumulative GPA and cumulative completion rate meet the required standard (while meeting maximum timeframe conditions).
 It is the student's responsibility to notify the Financial Aid Office once reinstatement conditions have been met.

-- The student files an appeal and the Financial Aid Appeal Review Committee approves the appeal. (see appeal procedures).
+- The student files an appeal and the Financial Aid Appeal Review Committee approves the appeal.
+(See appeal procedures below.)

 Students who have been suspended from federal financial aid may make a written appeal for reinstatement of eligibility if extenuating circumstances have contributed to their inability to meet the requirements for satisfactory academic progress, and the students' circumstances have changed such that they are likely to be able to meet those requirements at the next evaluation or through an appropriate academic plan.
 Extenuating circumstances include, but are not limited to, the following:

 Extenuating circumstances include, but are not limited to, the following: